West End Festival!

 And a Chance to Explore Some Local Gems

-Putting all of this together, they've drawn up a few picks of the 2009 highlights, and given you some very well-researched tips for the real best of the best places for a cuppa, a snack, a meal or a drink.
+Putting all of this together, we've drawn up a few picks of the 2010 highlights, and our top tips for the real best of the best places for a cuppa, a snack, a meal or a drink.

 The West End of Glasgow has many super places for eating, snacking and drinking.
-They spoil us for choice!
-We've done all the hard work for you, and sifted through what's on offer.
-And come up with the top of the bunch.
+They truly spoil us for choice...
+We've come up with the top of the bunch, letting you make the most of trips down partying Byres Road, as well as all the hidden lanes where cool places are waiting, close to the festival fun..

 Comedy nights, guided walks, live music and dance all bring varied and fun times for all.
 Hundreds of other events wait to be explored, such as fun events for kids, intros to meditation, beer tasting and brand new theatre.
 See the official West End Festival website for the full run-down.